ghillert/coherence-spring-session-jetty-demo/README.md

-# coherence-spring-session-jetty-demo
+# Coherence Spring Session Demo (Spring Framework)

-This Coherence Spring demo uses Spring Framework ONLY (No Spring Boot)
+This Coherence Spring demo uses Spring Framework ONLY (No Spring Boot) and deploys as a WAR file.